How to Get Into Ketosis Fast

-We can also use glucose and direct oxidation of fatty acids to produce energy.
-In this case, you might be wondering if there is any benefit to using ketones as a fuel vs. other energetic substrates.
+We can also use glucose and the direct oxidation of fatty acids to produce energy.
+In this case, you might be wondering if there is any benefit to using ketones as fuel vs. other energetic substrates.
 Some evidence indicates that the answer to this may be yes.

 Ketone breakdown leads to less ROS production.
 This is because the high heat combustion of BHB increases the efficiency of ATP production by the mitochondria, reducing the production of free radicals.